-This is a multiligual production about elderley abuse, origianlly created as an educational theatre piece for elderley of the Stellenbosch community.
+This is a multiligual production about elder abuse, originally created as an educational theatre piece for elderly of the Stellenbosch community.
 This play is a conversation between two psychology students and their grandmothers.
 Cindy grapples with the fact that her makhulu might not be as well as she thought she was, while Mandy hears stories from how her oumies friends suffer what sounds abuse in various ways, financially & physically.

 ‘n Meertalige narrespel aangebied in Afrikaans en isiXhosa.
 Guppie bevind homself in André se kou.
 Die Republiek van die Kapok Boer Vereniging.
 Die RKBV het ontstaan na ‘n aardbeweing ‘n skeur getrek het rondom ‘n lappie aarde wat twaalf plase, ‘n kerk en ‘n foefieslide adventure park insluit.
 André oortuig die gemeenskap dat die mense van buite ‘anders’ is, en dat hulle moet bly op die eiland.
 Maar op ‘n dag maak ‘n nuwe maatjie, Nkululeko, kontak met Guppie.
 Die produksie sal die jongspan laat skaterlag, terwyl die produksie vrae vra wat die grootmense sal laat nadink oor ons huidige polêre samelewing.